darkreader/darkreader/.github/ISSUE_TEMPLATE/broken-website.md

 <!--
 Please add a version of the browser you are using.
-If you don't know how to get your browser/darkreader version please search it up online.
+If you don't know how to get your browser/Dark Reader version please search it up online.
 -->

 ## System Information

 - OS: <!-- [e.g. Windows, MacOS, Linux] -->
 - Browser: <!-- [e.g. Chrome, Safari] -->
-- Darkreader Version: <!-- [e.g. 4.9.26] -->
+- Dark Reader Version: <!-- [e.g. 4.9.26] -->

 ## Additional context
 <!-- Add any other context about the problem here. -->